bruceravel/demeter/documentation/DPG/feff/index.rst

 treated as a single program that starts by reading an input file and ends by writing out :file:`feffNNNN.dat` files containing the contributions from each individual scattering path.
-In fact, :demeter:`feff` runs in five distinct steps:
+In fact, :demeter:`feff6` runs in five distinct steps:

 #.
 Read the :file:`feff.inp` file